3DSmitty/debian-qualcomm/README.md

 # debian-qualcomm
 This project is about running native Debian linux on Qualcomm devices.
+There has been a great amount of kernel development supporting Qualcomm devices in recent years.

 Debian 12 - Bookworm was used as the build environment.
-Should also work on Debian 13 - trixie with little or small modifications.
-Qualcomm device used is Motorola G4 Play.
+Should also work on Debian 13 - Trixie with little or small modifications.
+Qualcomm device used is Motorola Moto G4 Play.
+I tried to make this generic enough to support many different Qualcomm chips.

+**Factors**
+There are some things to consider / collect before starting.

+1. You must be able to unlock your bootloader.
+There is really no way around this, you will not be able to flash your image with a locked bootloader.
+Search the web for your device on how to do this.
+2. Does your Qualcomm chip have mainline kernel support?
+Search the web.
+3. Collect Firmware drivers that support your device.
+There are several ways to get the firmware drivers for your device.
+These firmware drivers run things like display panels, wifi, modems, and touchscreens.
+You can extract them from android, get them from postmarketos (if supported) or search the web for them.
+The linux kernel will search for the firmware files in /lib/firmware/ on a linux system.

 **Kernel:**
 ```